JkaurDhingra/CodeArcade-Web-Adventures/README.md

 - Proposing new features

-## Usage 🎮

-- Enter a number in the input field and click "Check" to make a guess.
-- Receive feedback based on your guess and adjust your strategy to guess the correct number.
-- Try to achieve the highest score possible by guessing the number with the fewest attempts.
-- Click "Play Again" to reset the game and start a new round.

 ## License 📜

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/JkaurDhingra/CodeArcade-Web-Adventures/blob/main/LICENSE) file for details.